Home-Based Exercise for Serious Mental Illness

 The trial does not specify whether you need to stop taking your current medications.
 However, it requires that your psychiatric treatment has not changed in the prior month, suggesting you should be stable on your current medications.

-Is home-based exercise safe for people with serious mental illness?
+What prior data suggests that this home-based exercise program is safe for older Veterans with serious mental illness?

 Who Is on the Research Team?